flunge/flunge.github.io/_posts/Program/2017-03-19-C-const-usage.markdown

 ### Part 1. 'const' used on variables

-1. 'const' is a compile time constraint that an object cannot be modified;
+a) 'const' is a compile time constraint that an object cannot be modified;
-2. 'const' declaration must be initialized.
+b) 'const' declaration must be initialized.

 ```
 const std::string hi = "hello"; // ok
 const int i, j = 0; // error: i is not initialized
 ```
-3. A non-const global variable is an 'extern' variable by defaults, while a const global variable has to be declared explicitly as 'extern'.
+c) A non-const global variable is an 'extern' variable by defaults, while a const global variable has to be declared explicitly as 'extern'.

 ```
 // file_1.cc